F5Networks/f5-cloud-failover-extension/docs/userguide/installation.rst

 On the BIG-IP user interface, click :guilabel:`iApps > Package Management LX > f5-cloud-failover > Uninstall`

-After you uninstall, you can import the RPM for the version of Cloud Failover you want to use.
+After you uninstall, you can use the above steps to import the RPM for the version of Cloud Failover you want to use.

 |